R Parker's Posts

 Worst—NICHOLAS CAGE (every bad movie ever made. ever).

-TOP 5 Childhood Films over 4 years ago
+TOP 5 Childhood Films about 5 years ago

 1. Star Wars (Eps.
 4-6, the original trilogy…I’ll count them as one big movie) — I think everybody loved these as a kid.